-

 Working in multiple countries will also affect your tax liability.

-You will be full tax liable in Denmark on the days you perform work in Denmark.
-It is therefore necessary that you inform us each month with the exact dates worked in Denmark and outside of Denmark for that same month.
-The report must be submitted latest on the 15th of each month by sending an email to loen@sdu.dk.
+You will be fully liable for tax in Denmark on the days you perform work in Denmark.
+It is therefore necessary that you inform us each month of with the exact dates you have worked in Denmark and outside of Denmark for that same month.
+The report must be submitted no later than the 15th of each month by sending an email to loen@sdu.dk.

-Please be aware that tax is a personal matter, and ISO cannot advise regarding your personal tax.
+Please be aware that tax is a personal matter, and ISO cannot advise you regarding personal tax.
 It is therefore recommended that you contact SKAT and your local tax authority.

 -